Chase Sapphire Reserve® vs. Alaska Airlines Visa: Which is Best?

 The Alaska Airlines Visa offers the following benefits for its cardholders:

-Winner: The card_name offers many great benefits, including travel credit, airport lounge access, and great travel and purchase protections.
+Winner: The Chase Sapphire Reserve offers many great benefits, including travel credit, airport lounge access, and great travel and purchase protections.

 Value of the Annual Fees